viromedia/viro/README.md

 This project contains various sample Viro projects.

-[Sign up](https://viromedia.com/signup) for an API key.
 The platform is free to use with no limits on distribution.

 To report bugs/issues with Viro platform, please file new issues on this repository.